ronnevinkx/apollo-nextjs-typescript/README.md

 ### Notes

 -   Make sure GraphQL version works with TypeGraphQL (15.8.0, not 16).
--   Local playground was remove in Apollo Server v2, with v3, use the online [Apollo Studio Explorer](https://studio.apollographql.com/sandbox/explorer)
 -   Had to install `class-validator` and `@types/validator` to get rid of some TS error on server

 ## Backend Steps